$0 How to Request an Assessment: NZ Parent's Template Letter

 Disability Organisations

 Dyslexia NZ, ADHD NZ, and Autism NZ provide general guidance about examination accommodations.
 These resources explain that accommodations exist and that parents should discuss them with the school.
-They do not provide the specific evidence mapping (which WISC-V index at which percentile justifies which provision) or the correspondence templates for escalation.
+They do not provide detailed evidence mapping (which assessment findings may support which provision) or the correspondence templates for escalation.

 What the Assessment Decoder Provides for SAC